ypo777/uBank/README.md

 ```
  mysql -u root -p uBank < ~/repo/location/DataBase/uBank.sql
 ```
-You also need to change mysql root or your user name password in **javaconnect.java**".
+You also need to change mysql root or your user name password in "**javaconnect.java**".

 ### TO-DO
 - Update Java DataBase connection for MySQL 8